wandb/docs/docs/guides/model_registry/automation.md

 Automate a webhook based on an action with the W&B App UI.
 To do this, you will first establish a webhook, then you will configure the webhook automation.

 ### Add a secret for authentication or authorization
 Secrets are team-level variables that let you obfuscate private strings such as credentials, API keys, passwords, tokens, and more.
-W&B considers secrets as any string that you want to protect its plain text content.
+W&B recommends you use secrets to store any string that you want to protect the plain text content of.

+To use a secret in your webhook, you must first add that secret to your team's secret manager.

 :::info
 * Only W&B Admins can create, edit, or delete a secret.